 The car collapses on one side

-Knowing about the type of auto suspension system is essential to understand why a car sags on one side.
+Knowing about the type of car suspension system is essential to understand why a car sags on one side.
 For instance, the leaf spring may lose its tension when the car has a leaf-spring suspension system.
-Asking for professional assistance is helpful in such cases.
+Asking for professional assistance is helpful in cases where a broken suspension system is causing this type of damage.

 The front suspension rattles

-One or a couple of these signs indicate problems in the auto suspension system.
+One or more of these signs indicate problems in the car suspension system.
 Taking preventive measures and learning how to fix these issues is essential to ensure a smooth drive.
-These measures also prolong the life of a vehicle.
+These measures also prolong the life of a vehicle and will help to prevent further car suspension problems.

 Change strut and shock absorbers